 Although Comcast leaders apologized to the customers and offered a two year refund, the incident still made waves.
 Because customers hate Comcast’s pricing model, and so many people can relate to the frustration, the story resonated with millions.

-This bad customer service example is emblematic of a work culture where employees are so fed up, they’re willing to sacrifice their jobs to make a point — and get a laugh.
+The Takeaway: This bad customer service story is emblematic of a work culture where employees are so fed up, they’re willing to sacrifice their jobs to make a point — and get a laugh.

 The best way to cultivate an empathetic customer service team is to treat the team with empathy, too.
 This sense of shared appreciation and respect will naturally extend to customers.